jim-schwoebel/allie/README.md

 Create YAML means that the entire repository will be generated to host the model for production.

-Model compression if True compresses the model for production purposes to reduce memory consumption.
-Note this only can happen on Keras or scikit-learn / TPOT models for now.

 default_audio_features --> can be 'all' or any specific featurizer ('standard_features')

 | setting | description | default setting | all options |